 This is definitely great news for people with Type 1 diabetes, and the finding could lead to even more research into the health benefits of a diet that includes EVOO.

 Olive oil truth no. 4: EVOO can kill cancer cells.

-One of the most momentous benefits of olive oil may end up being its impact on cancer.
+One of the most fascinating benefits of olive oil may end up being its impact on cancer.
 From a study made public in January 2015, published in the journal Molecular and Cellular Oncology and reported in Olive Oil Times, we already know that an ingredient in EVOO can kill cancer cells.